 Reduce the risks

-Wild animals are more active in the warmer months and they can be unpredictable.
+Wild animals can be unpredictable.
 An animal grazing in the ditch can jump in front of your car without warning.
 Here’s how to reduce the risks:

 - Keep your seatbelt buckled.

 - Don’t drive distracted.
 Make sure you are alert and sober.

 - If you’re driving at night, use high beams when there’s no oncoming traffic.

 - Try to avoid driving at dawn and dusk when wild animals are most active and sun glare can reduce visibility.

 How would you react if a wild animal suddenly darted out in front of you?
 Here are some driving tips to help you know what to do if you see an animal on the road.

 Take extra care on clear nights.
 Some studies show that animal collisions are more common in good weather on long straight stretches of road.
 This may be because drivers drive faster than they would in poor conditions.

 Take extra care in areas with reduced visibility – on hills, bends or where vegetation is dense.